 Surrounded by conifer-lined shores under bright blue skies, the higher-elevation 562-acre Sly Creek Reservoir is notable for its emerald hued water.
 An inviting scene, flatwater boaters, anglers, and other water enthusiasts will enjoy a serene and almost solitudinous experience as well as a reprieve from the valley heat.

-Hidden in the convergence of the Sierra and Cascade foothills, Lake Concow is a beautiful spot for simply visiting, fishing, camping (though the campgrounds are currently closed due to damage from 2018’s Camp Fire).
+Hidden in the convergence of the Sierra and Cascade foothills, Lake Concow is a beautiful spot for simply visiting, fishing, camping.
 Tall trees provide plenty of shade for shoreline activities, while the more than 80 acres of wilderness offer plenty of space for exploring native plants, stargazing, and more.

 Consider the Bidwell Canyon Marina your full-service gateway to Lake Oroville fun.
 Bring your own boat to launch or rent small boats for a day or two.
 You’ll find a variety of apparel, gear, and food for the crew at the marina store. the Anchor Management Bar and Grill for tethered meals off the boat, and anything else you might need for your time on the water.

 Just one mile upstream from Downtown Chico, Sycamore Pool at One Mile Recreation Area is the most accessible swimming spot along Big Chico Creek—and perhaps one of its most unique.
 It’s an expansive living pool where the creek flows through a 1920s-era concrete basin and is surrounded by an idyllic tree canopy and grassy fields.
 No matter how hot it gets in Chico, the water in Sycamore Pool will always cool you down.

 Lake De Sabla